Photo Getty, Ezra Shaw

 Props: Jan Parent, Carl Robertshaw

-For additional information on the Super Bowl 50 Halftime Show, check out our full Project In Focus, sponsored by VER, and stay tuned for more coverage.
+For additional information on the Super Bowl 50 Halftime Show, check out our full Project In Focus, sponsored by VER.